-On three beautiful acres at the edge of downtown Memphis, Tennessee are the four, three-story building that comprise the campus—the historic Lowenstein mansion, two massive older homes, and a new home that blends with the architecture of the older homes.
-The Lowenstein mansion houses the administrative offices, outpatient classes, and provides large and small group meeting rooms as well as individual counseling rooms.
+On three beautiful acres at the edge of downtown Memphis, Tennessee are the four, three-story buildings that comprise the campus—the historic Lowenstein mansion, two massive older homes, and a new home that blends with the architecture of the older homes.
+The Lowenstein mansion houses the administrative offices and outpatient classes, and provides large and small group meeting rooms, as well as individual counseling rooms.

-Three hot meals a day are cooked in a state-of-the-art kitchen and served in the group dining hall.
-The specific nutritional needs of people in recovery are a priority not only with meals but with snacks that are available throughout the day.
+Three hot meals a day are cooked in a state-of-the-art kitchen and served in the dining hall.
+The specific nutritional needs of people in recovery are a priority, not only with meals, but with snacks that are available throughout the day.
 Educational sessions are offered on a regular basis to help residents learn to encompass activities of wellness in their daily lives.

 Residential rooms are located on the upper floors.
-Extensive renovation has upgraded the historic old home build in 1896 yet has maintained the charm and unique architectural elements of the period.
-With more than 35,000 square feet, two of the four buildings are for men and two are for resident women.
-Sleeping rooms for residents are first-class.
+Extensive renovation has upgraded the historic home built in 1896, yet has maintained the charm and unique architectural elements of the period.
+With more than 35,000 square feet, two of the four buildings are for men and two are for women.
+(Sleeping rooms for residents are first-class.)

 The beautiful Serenity campus is a secure, private and gated campus.
-All houses overlook the courtyard where the inspirational glass-walled Serenity Chapel and Serenity Pond are nestled in the shade of old trees.
+All houses overlook the courtyard where the inspirational glass-walled Serenity Chapel and Serenity pond are nestled in the shade of mature trees.